 - Copy that IP address.

-- Under Authorized networks, click Add network and enter the IP address of the machine where the client is installed.
+- In the Authorized networks section, click Add network and enter the IP address of the machine where the client is installed.

 - Click Done.
 Then click Save at the bottom of the page to save your changes.